What the Balance Sheet Can and Can't Do

-For example, given the steady revenues guaranteed by rate setting boards, public utilities frequently employ large amounts of debt alongside equity whereas many software companies enjoy such obscene levels of profitability, debt is most unnecessary during the expansion phase.
+For example, given the steady revenues guaranteed by rate setting boards, public utilities frequently employ large amounts of debt alongside equity.
+Conversely, many software companies enjoy such high levels of profitability, debt is fairly unnecessary during the expansion phase.
 If a young software company is saddled with liabilities, that could be a red flag.

 What can the balance sheet tell you about the quality of the enterprise?
-Good businesses—the kind that can make your children and grandchildren rich—tend to have a few things in common.
+Profitable businesses—the kind that can make your children and grandchildren rich—tend to have a few things in common.

 What can the balance sheet tell you about the history of the firm?
 When you look at shareholder equity section of the balance sheet, you'll see a snapshot of the company or partnership's history.
 If the business is currently profitable, but you notice enormous book value deficits, that warrants further examination.

 If it's the result of substantial share buybacks, it may actually be a good thing, provided they put no strain on liquidity.
 On the other hand, if retained earnings show a negative value, it means there were huge losses at some point in the past.
 Could they return?
 It might also mean there is a tax-loss carryforward being used that artificially (but in a very real and beneficial way) increases profitability by reducing the amount the government takes.
 Once that tax-loss asset is depleted or expired, ordinary tax rates will apply, again, and could cause net income to drop.

 It's important not to become overly reliant upon the balance sheet alone, looking for a theoretically perfect metric that can replace staying in touch with other financial statements and actual operating execution.